telerik/winforms-docs/richtexteditor/ui-for-applying-rich-text-formatting/applying-styles.md

 Other than using the API to declare a style, you can also use the UI.

->tip More info on how to create a style from code can be found in the[Styles article]({%slug winforms/richtexteditor/features/styles%})
+>tip More info on how to create a style from code can be found in the [Styles article]({%slug winforms/richtexteditor/features/styles%})
 >

 ![richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-applying-styles 003](images/richtexteditor-ui-for-applying-rich-text-formatting-ribbon-ui-applying-styles003.png)